 This IT KPI is a key metric for every project manager – but also for employees – and helps you monitor your planned tasks, projects and sprints.
 By analyzing your past sprints, you can optimize the workload of each employee.
 In our example aside, we take the case of a 5-day sprint.
 We see that Nancy has completed her tasks within the 5-day sprint-limits, usually already after 3.7 days, and doesn’t have a heavy workload.
 Paula, however, can rarely accomplish her tasks within 5 days.
 You should hence analyze the reasons behind it: is it due to bad planning management, or is Paula lacking the skills required to accomplish that task?
 On overall, however, the average handle time for all the employees is 5.5 days, which is still within the framework.Performance Indicators

 Analyze your sprints at your preferred time-interval (one week, two weeks, four weeks, etc.), and optimize the workload of all team members.
 You can then plan the average handle time more accurately, and hence have more control over your project deadlines.Relevant Showcase Dashboard

 Each IT team is focused on developing new product features but the important part is to measure and compare the results over time.
 This KPI for the IT department will make sure you have a clear overview of the feature development in order to implement those findings within your next sprint planning, internally across the business, or launching it to the public.
-Usually, each feature should be tied to a bigger business goal (acquisition, retention, conversion, just to name a few) and it’s important to filter the ones that wouldn’t bring additional value to the company and focus on the most profitable ones while keeping the track of the teams’ performance.Performance Indicators
+Usually, each feature should be tied to a bigger business goal (acquisition, retention, conversion, just to name a few) and it’s important to filter the ones that wouldn’t bring additional value to the organization and focus on the most profitable ones while keeping the track of the teams’ performance.Performance Indicators

 Measure the developed features over time, compare, and optimize based on your overall business goals and teams’ productivity levels.Relevant Showcase Dashboard